 The results of this analysis also show that we still have a long way to go in the SDG agenda’s intention for a more holistic and interdisciplinary approach.
 As long as the main concerns among policy-makers, implementers and researchers are on evidence and interventions and not on understanding and addressing the context there is a great risk that we will continue to work in silos.
 The idea of interdisciplinarity is also not straight-forward and more efforts are needed to better define both the concept and methodologies.
 Callard and Fitzgerald claim that “interdisciplinarity is a term that everyone invokes, but none understands (p.4)” [15], which is a relevant reflection also in this context.
-However, not only to understand the fundamental mechanisms of a given context but also to be able to intervene and strengthen communities and build local agency we need to find new ways of addressing the problems and threats at hand and consider what needs to be done in a multidisciplinary way[16][17]
+However, not only to understand the fundamental mechanisms of a given context but also to be able to intervene and strengthen communities and build local agency we need to find new ways of addressing the problems and threats at hand and consider what needs to be done in a multidisciplinary way.
+How this should be done is still a great challenge.
+One suggested way to go is to look at the literature on community resilience development and learn from different strands of science.
+Resilience is a concept that in itself encompass an holistic understanding and Berkes and Ross suggest a combination of well-established socio-ecological models on resilience and the individual focus found in psychology and mental health disciplines [16].
+These two approaches can be combined with resilience as the common denominator, possibly leading to new perspectives and work methods with a more integrated and interdisciplinary onset.
+Another method to reap the benefits of working together over disciplines might be to adapt a “transdisciplinary” approach by together finding new methods of scientific inquiry, borrowing methodology from different disciplines to address research questions in a new way.
+One such example can be found in the setup of a Master’s program in Health, Gender and Religion at Stellenbosch University and University of KwaZulu-Natal in south Africa.
+The program utilized methods and traditions from public health, theology, law and sociology of religion in order to reach deeper insights and perspectives on community health [17].
+These examples show on the possibility and benefit of a deeper understanding and use of interdisciplinarity.

 It can be argued that the stakeholders present at this workshop are not representative of the international stakeholder community at large.
 There can of course be some selection bias, but participants came from a large variety of backgrounds and had diverse experiences.
 All participants had also favored this workshop ahead of other options at the overall summit, indicating that they all had a special interest in the issues discussed.
 This would make the expectations on what to discuss higher.
 Another potential limitation of the study is related to the author being the workshop organizer.
 This introduces bias in the analysis and interpretation of results, since the analysis might be influenced by preconceived ideas.
 As a workshop organizer, you have a preset expectation of what will be discussed and how the sessions will play out.
 A final limitation is that the analysis was performed only by one person (the author), and it can be argued that this would compromise robustness.
 The analysis is however guided by a theoretical framework and the interpretation is thus transparent, as compared to if an inductive approach had been chosen.